-Organic Lavender Maillette essential oil has great calming and relaxing effects.
+Organic Lavender essential oil has great calming and relaxing effects.
 It is efficient in aromatherapy and to relieve pain.
 Other uses include as a bug repellent, skin health, candles, soaps and lotions.
 It has a sweet and distinct floral scent.

 Botanical name: Lavendula Augustifolia